scottamain/aiy-coral-kit/README.md

 https://aiyprojects.withgoogle.com/maker/.
 That way, you're sure to have all the required software installed and there should be no trouble.

-But if you're okay with a little trouble and want to do things differently, you can build our system image yourself and/or install the required libraries on an existing RPI OS system as documented at https://github.com/google-coral/aiy-maker-kit-tools (but we
+But if you want to do things differently and can tolerate some extra steps and risk troubleshooting, you can build our system image yourself and/or install the required libraries on an existing RPI OS system as documented at https://github.com/google-coral/aiy-maker-kit-tools (but we